A source of attenuation due to the material properties of the fiber.

-Occurs when light propagating through the fiber is mirrored back into the fiber at the endface instead of continuing through to the receiving source….
+Back reflection occurs when light propagating through the fiber is mirrored back into the fiber at the end face instead of continuing through to the receiving source.

-A characteristic of fiber and cable designed for medical uses, having been tested to various classifications for direct use within the human body.
-Biocompatible fibers and cables are also sterilizable….
+A characteristic of fiber and cable designed for medical uses, having been tested for various classifications for direct use within the human body.
+Biocompatible fibers and cables are also sterilizable.

-Also Clad.
-Material surrounding the core of a fiber, having a lower refractive index to form a guiding structure for light propagation within
+Clad material surrounding the core of a fiber, having a lower refractive index to form a guiding structure for light propagation within the core.

 One or more organic or polymer layers surrounding the cladding, usually adhering directly to the glass, to provide mechanical and environmental